164 World Languages

 Additionally, you can learn the majority of our selected languages in any of 144 different home languages.
 For example, you can learn American English in Mexican Spanish, American Sign Language in Haitian Creole, Korean in Japanese, and so on.
-With over 20,000 possible permutations, the options for learning are vast and varied.
+With over 20,000 possible learning combinations, the options are broad and flexible.

 - Afrikaans: With origins from the Indo-European family, Afrikaans is primarily spoken in South Africa and Namibia by about 7 million people.
 It developed from Dutch and includes influences from other African languages.